Long gone are the days where you can rely on products or services alone to sustain a business.

 The art of keeping them satisfied by constantly delivering wholesome experiences is not an easy task.

-Using CRM tools like Eber are able to help businesses collect data about their customers, which helps in capturing their interests.
+Using a CRM tool like Eber will be able to help businesses collect data about their customers, which helps in capturing their interests.
 These data collected can be then used to tailor approaches to customers in a more targeted manner.

 2) Your new customers become your loyal customers